google/mtail/docs/Building.md

 mkdir -p $GOPATH/src
 ```

-then back up to the Details above.
+then back up to the _The "Right Way"_ above.

 ### Building